budimanjojo/site/content/article/my-journey-dye-sublimating-pbt-keycap-legends.md

 ## Heat pressing the keycaps

 With your heat transfer paper taped onto your keycaps, it's time to press the dye ink into the PBT material using heat.
-This step is crucial to ensuring that your legends are durable and long-lasting.
+This step is crucial to ensure that your legends are durable and long-lasting.

 To get started, place a small silicone rubber on top of each keycaps.
 The size of the silicone may vary depending on the keycap  surface - in my case, I found that using just a small silicone worked best.

 Next, set your clothes iron to the maximum temperature (around 200°C) and let it heat up.
-Then, line up several keycaps on your heat-resistance mat, making sure that they are spaced apart evenly.
+Then, line up several keycaps on your heat-resistance mat, make sure that they are spaced apart evenly.
 I was able to press up to three keycaps at once, but you may be able to do more depending on the size of your iron and the layout of your workspace.

 Once your keycaps are in place, start your timer for 90 seconds and begin pressing the clothes iron onto them.